Skip to main content

 • Inventory list - sortable columns for days of supply, velocity, reorder point, projected stockout, and stock status

-• Inventory detail page - full breakdown of forecast metrics for a variant at a location
+• Inventory detail page - full breakdown of forecast metrics for a variant at a location, plus the forecast chart and forecast accuracy

 • Reorder Recommendations report - items that should be reordered based on velocity and lead time